-When you apply for a social assistance payment, the Department of Employment Affairs and Social Protection (DEASP) assesses all your sources of income - this is called a means test.
-How your income is assessed in the means test depends on the payment you apply for.
+When you apply for a social assistance payment, all your income is taken into account.
+This is called a means test.
+How your income is taken into account in the means test depends on the payment you apply for.

 Social insurance payments

 If you have worked and paid social insurance, you may qualify for a social insurance payment.

 When you apply for a social insurance payment, the DSP will check if you have enough social insurance contributions paid at the right time to qualify.
 You may be able to use your social insurance contributions from abroad.
 For short-term payments (for example, Jobseeker’s Benefit) your most recent social insurance contribution must have been paid in Ireland.

 If you think you might qualify for a social welfare payment, you should apply.